akshaybabloo/gollahalli.com/content/_index.md

   changeFreq: monthly
 ---

-Hello my fellow comp-sci geeks, my name is Akshay.
-I'm currently defying testosterone laws and multi-tasking, working as a Software Engineer and running to the finish line to complete my PhD in Computational Neuroscience using Spiking Neural Network.
-In my down time, I enjoy writing blogs for my peers, develop open-source softwares, or daydream.
+Hello!
+I’m Akshay, a Software Engineer and PhD student specializing in Computational Neuroscience and Spiking Neural Networks.
+I’m a multitasker at heart - if I’m not coding or researching, you’ll find me writing blogs for my peers, developing open-source software, or lost in a good daydream.